a43mrk/CodeWithUnityTutorial/Counting Prototype/Assets/Readme.md

-[] Add an Queue for the jackpot payout to not cutoff the soundfx [] don't play the payout sound fx if there is no jackpot reserves [] Game just shoot once and stops after restarting the game
+[] Add an Queue for the jackpot payout to not cutoff the soundfx [] don't play the payout sound fx if there is no jackpot reserves [] Game just shoot once and stops after restarting the game [] make long press call many times collect balls
+[] make long press call many times use balls
+[] Add move balls to basquet on action input
+[] Make the use of balls add credits and poweroff the queens light [] Add Start Auto shoot switch on the panel
+[] Add Manual Shoot input Action